qjiangzhao/TEtrimmer/README.md

   --plot_query                    Perform TE_Aid plot for each query sequences before TE Trimmer analysis.

-  --plot_skip                     Perform TE_Aid plot for skipped elements
+  --plot_skip                     Perform TE_Aid plot for skipped elements.

   --pfam_dir TEXT                 Pfam database directory.
 Omit this option if you do not have a local PFAM database.
                                   TE Trimmer will download the database automatically in this case.